lizhanmit/learning-notes/hive-note/hive-note.md

 `dfs` command may be disabled in beeline for permissions control in some Hadoop distributions.

 `!history`: show the command's history.

 ---

+## Installation

+Hive requires Hadoop and Java 1.7 or later already installed on the machine.

+Check Hive version: `hive --version`

+---